 Baa Atoll Maldives Travel Guide

-Local SIM cards are present at Velana International Airport (MLE) from Dhiraagu and Ooredoo, the two main mobile providers.
+Local SIM cards are be at Velana International Airport (MLE) from Dhiraagu and Ooredoo, the two main mobile providers.
 Both make tourist SIM card packages that feature data, voice calls, and SMS.
 Coverage is good.

 The Maldives islands observes Islamic public and religious holidays like Eid al-Fitr and Eid al-Adha.
 At these times, some local businesses on inhabited islands may operate with reduced hours or be closed.